maddenp-noaa/wxvx/README.md

 The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.

 ### leadtimes

+Values should be in `hours:minutes:seconds` form, where each of the colon-separated components can be an arbitrary, possibly zero-padded, integer.

 When using `start` / `step` / `stop` syntax, the final leadtime is included in verification.
 That is, the range is inclusive of its upper bound.